Skip to main content

 Investigate rocks in your local area

 Your students could go on a hunt to find a collection of different rocks in the local area.
 Think beaches, lakes and rivers.
 Can your budding geologists identify the various types of rocks in these areas, and maybe even predict the kinds that they’ll find?
-The fact that this activity can be done anywhere in the world is another reason why geography at home is so amazing.
+It’s what makes geography activities at home so incredible—they can be enjoyed from anywhere in the world!
 Everybody will get different results depending on their geographical location and this can be fascinating for students.

 Create a holiday brochure